 I was into the Beats and Transcendental stuff back in the day like

-On the Road, Dharma Bums, anything by Allen Watts.
-Beginners Mind
+On the Road, Dharma Bums, Thoreau anything by Allen Watts.

-by Shunryu Suzuki is fundamental.
-I also found The Fountainhead
+Beginners Mind by Shunryu Suzuki is fundamental.
+I also found The

-(Howard Roark is fascinating) strangely visceral and as an Artist
+Ayn Rand however ) strangely visceral and as an Artist close to my

-close to my heart.
-The Dao de Jing played a big role in shaping my
+heart.
+The Dao de Jing played a big role in shaping my personality

-personality and spirituality.
-As master Po would say, I try not to
+and spirituality.
+As master Po would say, I try not to resist

-resist things but instead bend like a reed.
-On the design side
+things but instead bend like a reed.
+On the design side Cradle to

-Cradle to Cradle design was a game changer.
-I think it was for a
+Cradle design was a game changer.
+I think it was for a lot of

 checkout.
-I love Neil Gaiman, and at one point I was into Japanese
+I love Neil Gaiman, and I'm into Japanese, Chinese, or

-and Chinese folktales/literature.
-Heinland's Stranger in a strange
+just folktales/literature in general.
+Heinland's Stranger in a

-land is a personal favorite.
-I also like reading philosophers.
-Less
+strange land is a personal favorite.
+I also like reading

-now these days.
-Also I like to read up on metaphysical subjects as
+philosophers.
+Less now these days.
+Also I like to read up on

 I'm reading A Game of Thrones at the moment.
 I plan on getting